tsusetech/mandaya-award-api/JURY_ENDPOINT.md

 - The endpoints use existing database schema and don't require any new tables
 - All data is filtered based on assessment session statuses and decisions
+- Jury only sees submissions that have been approved by admin (decision: approve) or are in jury stages
+- Submissions with status like 'resubmitted', 'submitted', 'pending_review' are excluded (admin stage only)
 - Search is case-insensitive and supports partial matches
 - Results are ordered by last activity date (most recent first)
 - Filter counts are provided for UI tab indicators